 position of find is: 7

-You may seem like indexOf() and search() methods are the same but they are not same.
-Difference between these two methods is:
+It may seem like indexOf() and search() methods are the same but they are not the same.
+The difference between these two methods is:

-1) the indexOf method cannot accept strong search value like a regular expression.
+1) the indexOf method cannot accept a strong search value like a regular expression.

 2) search methods cannot take the second parameter for the starting position.